koitu/mustream/README.md

 - extend User
 - api root
 - returning more metadata in TrackDetail
-- response when put or post in TrackList
-- deal with duplicate file names
 - limit size of image and audio uploads (different limits for user and staff)

 ## med priority